mhserrao/zim.jsPrototype/README.md

 # zim.jsPrototype
-My proposal of the design based on zim.js
+My proposal of the design based on content from zim.js